TurboWarp/docs/docs/website/unshared-projects.md

 **We know nothing about what will happen "by next week" or at any time.
 Some versions of this document had some wording that could have been read like that.
 That was not the intended interpretation.**

-We will no longer provide time guesses because there is no way for us to predict beyond blind guesses which don't help anyone, and all of our time estimates are consistently misinterpreted anyways.
+We will no longer provide time guesses beyond "in the future" because there is no way for us to predict that isn't just a blind guess.
 :::

 ### What's actually happening {#whats-happening}